hubernikus/franka_obstacle_avoidance/connect_to_robot.md

 3. Turn of switch

 ## Troubleshooting

 If the docker does not want to connect, try running following command on the host (in order to allow the ssh connections):
 ``` sh
 xhost +
 ```

+Robot does not turn on:
+> Try press and release of red button.
+> Otherwise ask maximeS